cjhao727/petAdoption/README.md

 1. setup the project.
 2. create domain.
 3. create DAO layer.
 Since I do not need to incorporate a database, I am going to intake the fake data.
+4. Start building search service.
+5. By following the TDD, PetSearchServiceTest has been created.